Skip to content

 Gas

-Average unit rates and standing charges by region (July - September 2025)
+Average unit rates and standing charges by region (1 July to 30 September 2026)

 Unit rates and standing charges also vary depending on your location.
-Here are the average rates across UK regions:
+Here are the average rates across UK region

 Region